po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/20-Stu_Methods/README.md

  Work with a partner to implement the following user story:

  * As an developer, I want to use array methods to add and remove elements from an array and join two arrays.
-I also want to use a string method to alter an existing string.
+I also want to use a string method to return a new string that contains only capital letters.

 ## Acceptance Criteria